google/vector_math.dart/README.md

     git: https://github.com/johnmccutchan/DartVectorMath.git
 ```

 2\.
-Add the correct import to your project.
+Add the correct import for your project.

 If your project depends on **dart:io**: